Reviews and appeals for indirect taxes: Payment of tax pending the outcome: Hardship applications

 Section 84(3B) VATA 1994, s 16(3)(a)(ii) FA 1994

 Before the tribunal may hear a customer’s appeal, any disputed tax must have been paid to HMRC.
-But if it would cause the customer hardship to pay the tax due they may ask HMRC to agree that payment be suspended until the tribunal appeal is settled.
+But if it would cause the customer hardship to pay the tax due they may ask HMRC to agree that payment be suspended until the tribunal appeal is decided.
 If HMRC do not agree the customer may apply to the tribunal to determine the matter.
 This is known as a hardship application.

 The customer may make a hardship application by writing to HMRC, giving